MenaceSan/CountTextWords/ReadMe.md

 Let directory reader get a head start before it has contention with file readers ?
 Testing seems to indicate no.

+mmap() might help if the files are large.
+But it will get slower if the files are small.

 ## Official Criticism

 The code performed worse as the thread count increased.
 We identified many of the causes for the negative behavior in his code and the candidate should have found them.

 (my take)
-Since the disk device is likely serial (unless SAN, RAID etc) I would axpect it to perform worse with more threads past a certain amount.
+Since the disk device is likely serial (unless SAN, RAID etc) I would expect it to perform worse with more threads past a certain amount.
 Maybe adding some serialization (locking ) to the disk would help?
 Thats going to hurt or help depending on the target.

 ### Versions